 If you need to travel to and from New Jersey, you can make use of the PATH-trains.
 The major stations are accessible including 33rd Street, World Trade Center, Hoboken and Newark.

 There are several places in New York where you can rent a wheelchair.
-You can rent manual and power wheelchairs, mobility scooters, crutches and walking aids online at Chelsea Mobility & Medical Equipment.
-Carnegie Hill Pharmacy Broadway is also a good option to rent a wheelchair.
-It’s just a stone’s throw away from Columbus Circle and it even has an international pharmacy in the premises.
+You can rent manual and electric wheelchairs, crutches and walking aids at Chelsea Mobility & Medical Equipment.
+Carnegie Hill Pharmacy Broadway is also a good option for renting a wheelchair.
+It’s just a stone’s throw from Columbus Circle, and even has an international pharmacy on the premises.

 If you need a mobility scooter in New York I recommend you to reserve one online in advance.
 The scooter is delivered to your hotel, fully charged and including a battery charger.
 You can rent the scooter with a minimum of one day, for up to two weeks.

 If you are looking for an accessible room, Hotel Beacon is a good option.
 This hotel, located in the Upper West Side, has a good number of rooms that are adapted for people with limited mobility.
 There are also a number of subway stations in the neighbourhood: the close-by 72nd Street Station has a lift to reach the platforms.
 Hilton Midtown is another hotel with a lot of adjustments, like wheelchair accessible rooms and the availability of assistive listening devices.
 See here for an overview of more wheelchair accessible hotels in New York.

 Was this article helpful?
 Recommend it by giving me a rating: